Nikki Bella Gets Flirty With Tattooed Mystery Man While ‘Total Divas’ Cameras Roll

 So what’s going on with the WWE diva and Brandon?
 It could be nothing at all, or it could be Nikki trying to find her way as she indicated she wanted to do when she canceled her May wedding to John Cena.
 Pop Culture quotes a source close to Bella as saying, “Nikki called off the wedding earlier this month so she could have more time to make a decision with what she wanted in life.”

-Also joining in on the fun at the beachhouse was Sharna Burgess of DWTS.
+Also joining in on the fun at the beach house was Sharna Burgess of DWTS.
 It seems that the ladies were gathered to work on dance routines for a dance-off that will take place Thursday at E11even, a nightclub located in downtown Miami.
 Sharna is training Team Natty, which includes Nikki, Brie, and Natalya.
 Another DWTS dance professional, Brin Nicole, is training Team Nia, which includes Lana, Nia, and Paige.
 Having competed on Season 25 of DWTS gave Nikki a bit of an advantage as it helped her pick up Sharna’s choreography quickly.